Virtual algebraic fibrations of surface-by-surface groups and orbits of the mapping class group: preliminaries

-\begin{proof} A general proof of the first part of the statements stems from the Lyndon--Hochschild--Serre spectral sequence associated to \Cref{eq:ses} \cite[problem 6 pg47]{Br94}, that gives the following 5-term exact sequence for the homology with rational coefficients: When the genus of the fiber is strictly larger than $1$ the map $H_2(G;\Q) \stackrel{f}{\longrightarrow} H_2(\G;\Q)$ is surjective (see e.g. \cite{Mo87}), so that the space of coinvariants $H_1(K;\Q)_{G}$ measures the failure of $f \colon H_1(G;\Q) \to H_1(\G;\Q)$ to be an isomorphism.
+\begin{proof} The Lyndon--Hochschild--Serre spectral sequence associated to \Cref{eq:ses} \cite[problem 6, pg.
+47]{Br94}, gives the following 5-term exact sequence for the homology with rational coefficients: When $G$ is a semidirect product, the extension splits, hence all maps $f \colon H_i(G;\Q) \to H_{i}(\G;\Q)$ admit a right-inverse, hence are surjective, and the statement follows.
+When $K$ is a surface group, and $\G$ is free, then the extension is split again and the previous argument applies.
+Surface-by-surface groups, in contrast, do not always split.
+However, as we assumed that the genus of the fiber is at least $2$, the map $f \colon H_2(G;\Q) \longrightarrow H_2(\G;\Q)$ in the sequence in Equation (\ref{eq:five}) is surjective (see e.g. \cite[Proposition 3.1]{Mo87}), so the kernel of $f \colon H_1(G;\Q) \to H_1(\G;\Q)$ is given again by $H_1(K;\Q)_G$.

-However, it is appropriate to show a more direct way to obtain this result.
-When $G$ is a surface-by-$F_n$ group we have \cite[Lemma 4.1]{KW19} $H_1(G;\Z) = \Z^n \times (H_1(K;\Z)/\langle(\Phi_i - I)(H_1(K;\Z))\rangle$ where $\Phi_i \in Sp(2g,\Z)$ is the (algebraic) monodromy of the $i$-th generator of the the base $F_n$.
-This is obtained by computing the abelianization of $G$.
-Thus, the excessive homology is exactly $H_1(K, \Q)_G$.
-Similarly, when a surface-by-surface group $G$ splits as semidirect product, one can obtain $H_1(G, \Z)$ from the abelianization.
-Indeed in this case the fundamental group has presentation: